 - Decide which lesson you want to view.
 You may select the unit title, which will take you to the Lesson Preview, or you may directly select a specific lesson in the unit. for this guide we have selected Speed and Velocity.

-When are you signed in as a Parent, you will see a row of blue buttons at the top of the screen.
+When are you signed in as a Teacher, you will see a row of blue buttons at the top of the screen.
 These buttons will take you to the different areas of the website.

-- Lessons: This leads to the Table of Contents for the eTAP lessons.
+- Lessons: This leads to the Table of Contents for eTAP lessons.
 This is also the page you will see when you first sign in.

 - Test Prep: The test prep menu.
 Each page accessed from this menu gives a table mapping eTAP lessons to topics covered by major standardized tests like the GED, ASVAB, SAT and more.

-Above the blue buttons you will see some information about your account.
+Above the blue buttons you will see some information about your account

-- Your username.
+- Your user name.
 This is just to show who is currently logged in.

 Managing Your Students

-On your Students screen, you will see a list of all your students.
+In your Students screen, you will see a list of all your students.
 The upper area shows who your current students are.
 To add a student, put the student's email address in the box under "Find students By Email".
 When you see their name on the list, choose "Add as Student".
 They will show up on your Student page under "Pending Approval From Student", until they approve you.
 For each student, you have the following options: